huanlin/huanlin.github.io/content/en/blog/2023-10-09-csharp-dev-kit.md

 - It's not open-sourced.
 - It's free for personal, academic, and open-source projects.
 - For commercial projects, it's free for teams of up to 5 members.
-For teams of 6 or more develpersm, they must have a Visual Studio Professional or higher subscription.
+For teams of 6 or more developers, they must have a Visual Studio Professional or higher subscription.

 The following video shows how to login you Visual Studio subscription in VS Code: